Learning Self-Consistency for Deepfake Detection

-Training PCL requires data with patch-level annotation of the manipulated regions, which is not always available in existing datasets.
-To provide this training data, we propose \textit{Inconsistency Image Generator (I2G)} to generate \quotes{self-inconsistent} images from the pristine ones, along with the ground truth masks $\mathscr{M}$ discussed in Section~\ref{sec:our_approach:pcl}.
-Similar self-supervised approaches~\cite{li-cvprw19,li-cvpr20oral,naruniec-egsr20,dolhansky-arxiv20} have been studied in other tasks or methods for Deepfake detection.
+Training \ourModelAbbr~requires patch-level annotations of the manipulated regions, which is not always available in current existing datasets.
+To provide this training data, we propose \textit{\ourGeneratorName~(\ourGeneratorAbbr)} to generate \quotes{self-inconsistent} images from the pristine ones, along with the ground truth masks $\mathscr{M}$ discussed in Section~\ref{sec:our_approach:pcl}.
+To guarantee sufficient amount and diversity of the training data with least efforts, \ourGeneratorAbbr~reduces the computational cost by replacing facial image synthesis using the GAN or VAE ~\cite{li-cvpr20_2,dolhansky-arxiv20,jiang-cvpr20,li-cvpr20} with real images.
+It follows that \ourGeneratorAbbr~can support dynamic data generation on CPU during the training and be utilized as a part of the data augmentation for deepfake detection.

-I2G particularly addresses several challenges to fit PCL better. \textbf{First}, because face images have some strong structural bias, the localized pair sampling scheme in PCL could lead to overfitting to face region information instead of learning to distinguish source features.
-I2G uses elastic deformation~\cite{ronneberger-icm15} to remove the bias in pairs-sampling for the loss computation in Eq.~\ref{eq:pair_loss}.
-In practice, we found that this step is particularly crucial in ensuring that the learned representation can distinguish source features, upon which an effective classifier can be learned that generalizes well. \textbf{Second}, because attackers will intentionally try to remove source features to make Deepfake images more realistic, PCL needs to make use of source features that are not vulnerable to these approaches.
-I2G randomly selects one from an exhaustive set of blending methods in data generation so the representation learned by PCL can be robust to source feature removal attempts. \textbf{Third}, we expect the learned representation to generalize to a wide range of sources, even unseen during training.
-I2G adds image augmentation to the generation process to achieve this goal.
+Similar self-supervised approaches~\cite{li-cvprw19,li-cvpr20oral,naruniec-egsr20,dolhansky-arxiv20} have been studied in other tasks or methods for deepfake detection. \ourGeneratorAbbr~particularly addresses several challenges to fit \ourModelAbbr~better. \textbf{First}, because face images have some strong structural bias, stitching with the face hull regions may create undesired correlations between the source feature inconsistency and the face boundary. \ourGeneratorAbbr~uses elastic deformation~\cite{ronneberger-icm15} to improve the variety of the mask $\mathscr{M}$ and thereby eliminates those spurious correlations. \textbf{Second}, because attackers will intentionally try to remove source features to make deepfake images more realistic, \ourModelAbbr~needs to make use of source features that are not vulnerable to these approaches. \ourGeneratorAbbr~randomly selects one from an exhaustive set of blending methods in data generation so the representation learned by \ourModelAbbr~can be robust to source feature removal attempts. \textbf{Third}, we expect the learned representation to generalize to a wide range of sources, even unseen ones during training. \ourGeneratorAbbr~adds image augmentation to the generation process to achieve this goal.
 The augmentation methods include JPEG compression, Gaussian noise/blur, brightness contrast, random erasing, and color jittering.